zeenix/json-vs-bin/README.md

 - Binary formats now achieve significant size reduction (30-37% savings).
 - Bitcode is most compact at ~66% of JSON size.
+- Postcard achieves ~71% of JSON size.
+- Bincode achieves ~70% of JSON size.
+- CBOR achieves ~78% of JSON size.
 - BSON and D-Bus produce larger outputs than JSON (~121% and ~120% respectively).
-- CBOR achieves ~78% of JSON size.
-- Bincode achieves ~70% of JSON size.

 #### Vector-based Data (arrays of structs)

 - Binary formats achieve dramatic size reductions (up to 87% savings!).
 - Bitcode compresses to just 18.5% of JSON size for big payloads.
+- Postcard achieves 22.8% of JSON size.
 - Bincode achieves 24.2% of JSON size.
 - Even D-Bus achieves good compression at 40.4% of JSON size.
 - Binary formats excel when field names don't need to be repeated.